gowondesigns/smpl/CODING.md

 *   Never use the shut-up operator @ to suppress error messages.
 It makes debugging harder, very slow, and is generally bad practice.

 *   Prefer strict comparisons whenever possible, to avoid problems with truthy and falsy values that might behave different than what you expect.

-Here are some examples:
+    *Here are some examples of good and bad comparisons:*

         if ($template)             // BAD
         if (isset($template))      // GOOD